-On January 12, Kathleen Smith, former financial-treasurer of International Association of Machinists Lodge 850 and the Oklahoma State Council of Machinists, both based in Oklahoma City, was charged in U.S. District Court for the Western District of Oklahoma with one count of embezzling $18,658 in union funds.
-She then pleaded guilty.
-The charge and plea follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On April 10, Jeni May Hughes, former office manager for United Association of Plumbers and Pipefitters Local 155, was charged in U.S. District Court for the Eastern District of Arkansas in a one-count information with embezzling funds from the Little Rock union in an unspecified sum.
+The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 The Teamster campaign to unionize Uber and Lyft in Seattle hasn’t gone well lately.
 But with City Hall in its corner, the union may achieve its goal of a labor monopoly anyway.
 On April 4, U.S. District Judge Robert Lasnik issued a temporary injunction barring the City of Seattle from enforcing a law authorizing a Teamster local to extract driver contact information.
 “Although there is no trade secret protections or confidentiality attached to this basic identifying information,” he wrote, “the Court finds that forcing the driver coordinators to disclose their most active and productive drivers is likely to cause competitive injury that cannot be repaired once the lists are released.”
 The action buys some extra time for a thorough review of the ordinance, the product of an unprecedented collusion of local government and labor officials.